 Mozambique

-Status: co-affected by wild poliovirus type 1 (WPV1) and circulating vaccine-derived poliovirus type 1 and 2 (cVDPV1, cVDPV2)
+Status: affected by circulating vaccine-derived poliovirus type 1 and 2 (cVDPV1, cVDPV2)

 Polio this week in Mozambique